-Storytelling doesn’t just humanize you beyond lists of jobs and education on a piece of paper; it does it in a way that creates trust and connects your value offering back to the readers’ needs.
+Storytelling doesn’t just humanize you beyond lists of jobs and education on a piece of paper; it does it in a way that creates trust and connects your value offering back to the recruiters’ needs.

 In other words, by painting a picture of how you have added value in the past, you help them to envision how you will add value in the future to their organization.

 For modern resumes, the most common storytelling technique is often referred to as the Challenge – Action – Result — Strategic Impact technique–the CARS technique.
-I’ve written about this with lots of examples in other blog posts.
+I’ve written about this with lots of resume examples in other blog posts.